We're open Monday to Friday from 10am to 4:30pm and Saturdays from 12pm to 4pm. Free admission.

 The new memorial will recognise those who were killed "as a result of enemy action" in Belfast.
-A total of 937 fatal casualties have already been identified using official sources and government records and NIWM are working with Blitz historians Alan Freeburn and Dr. Brian Barton to establish a definitive list of casualties.
+A total of 952 fatal casualties have been identified using official sources and government records in consultation with Blitz historians Alan Freeburn and Dr Brian Barton.

 Belfast Blitz Casualties

-The following list contains the names of the 937 people that will be remembered on the memorial.
+The following list contains the names of the 952 people that will be remembered on the memorial.
 These names have been compiled using official sources and government records.
-If you think a victim of the bombing raids has been omitted, please send supporting evidence to NIWM by emailing info@niwarmemorial.org before 31 December 2024.
+If you think a victim of the bombing raids has been omitted, please send supporting evidence to NIWM by emailing info@niwarmemorial.org.

-Provisional List of casualties for inclusion on the Belfast Blitz Memorial
+List of Known Fatalities for Belfast Blitz Memorial - September 2025

 Learn more about the Belfast Blitz

 The Northern Ireland War Memorial are offering community groups the opportunity to learn more about the Belfast Blitz with guided tours at our museum.
 Admission is free but please book a visit in advance.
 We also deliver outreach talks at local venues.
-For more information, please contact Michael Fryer, Partnerships and Engagement Lead by emailing outreach@niwarmemorial.org or telephone 028 9032 0392 option 3.
+For more information, please contact Mark Wigton, NIWM Outreach Officer by emailing outreach@niwarmemorial.org or telephone 028 9032 0392 option 3.

 Subscribe To Our Mailing List For Updates